zeroc-ice/ice/distribution/src/windows/vc60/doc/README.txt

 Running the PHP demos
 ---------------------

-Two PHP demos are provided in the demophp directory.
+PHP demos are provided in the demophp directory.

-To run the PHP demos, you need PHP 5.2.6.
+You will need PHP 5.2.10 to run the demos.
 It can be downloaded from:

   http://www.php.net/downloads.php

-The example in demophp\Ice\hello demonstrates the use of the Ice extension for PHP in a dynamic Web page, whereas the example in demophp\Ice\value requires PHP's command line interpreter.
-Both examples require that an Ice server be available; a matching server from any of the other language mappings can be used.
+The examples in demophp\Ice\hello and demophp\Glacier2\hello
+demonstrate using the Ice extension for PHP in a dynamic Web page, whereas the example in demophp\Ice\value requires PHP's command-line interpreter.
 A README file is provided in each of the example directories.

-Note that you must modify the php.ini files in each demo directory to match your PHP installation and ensure that the Ice extension for PHP is loaded properly.

 Using IcePHP with Apache